-In recent weeks, developments around the world have been unprecedented and fast-moving.
-We appreciate that everyone (and indeed every country) will be different, but we are now choosing to look forward, and plan for that time when at least some of you, will be keen to join me once again on one of our scheduled premium expeditions , or have us custom design a private adventure just for you, your family, or close group of friends.
+In recent months, developments around the world have been unprecedented and ever-changing.
+We appreciate that everyone (and indeed every country) will be different, but we are now doing our best to look forward, and plan for that time when at least some of you, will be keen to join me once again on one of our scheduled small group expeditions , or have us custom design a private adventure just for you, your family, or close group of friends.
 Besides, like many of you no doubt, without some restorative adventure to look forward to, I'll simply start to go mad!

-As such, we have recently revised our selection of small group expeditions for the rest of 2020, starting (fingers crossed) with a planned expedition to Zanskar in late July.
+As such, we have recently revised our selection of small group expeditions for the rest of 2020, and into 2021.
 These rescheduled expeditions are open to all, and we will take deposits up front as usual.
 However, in the event that any expedition is unable to run, then they will be postponed, and your deposits transferred in full to the newly rescheduled trip without penalty.
 If there are mitigating circumstances that ultimately preclude your participation in the postponed trip in question, then we will fully credit your deposit against any other future trip, in perpetuity.
 The same flexible terms also apply to our custom-designed private trips.

 So, should I be planning an adventure any time soon?

 Well - in our experience, adventure has always been just as much about the anticipation as the journey, and so for many of us, there will be a powerful restorative and psychological boost in having an uplifting and inspiring adventure to look forward to.
-Furthermore, by planning, and ideally booking a trip today, you can help us give our local partners (most of whom have no safety nets to speak of), and their communities, a little hope, as well as some tangible deposit funds to help tide them over the next few months.
+Furthermore, by planning, and ideally booking a trip today, you can help us give our local partners (most of whom have no safety nets to speak of), and their local communities, a little hope, as well as some tangible deposit funds to help tide them over these difficult times.

 When do you expect things to re-open?

-Obviously, we cannot operate in isolation, and the exact timing is difficult to predict, but we are hopeful that by mid to late summer, some regional Asian destinations will start to re-open, probably in stages, with some additional restrictions around visa issuance, and an initial requirement to demonstrate antibody-based immunity, or a recent negative test (more on that later).
-Regional countries will also need to agree to an initial framework, or travel bubble, for the coordination, and synchronization, of reciprocal protocols with regards to quarantining, tracking and testing, for specific groups of travellers - which may prove difficult in many cases (e.g. Nepal, India) where the epidemic situation is currently deemed to be relatively unclear.
+Obviously, we cannot operate in isolation, and the exact timing is still difficult to predict, but we are hopeful that by late Autumn some regional Asian destinations may start to re-open, probably in stages, with in some cases restrictive quarantine requirements (which are not likely to work for all but the most determined travellers), and perhaps even the need to demonstrate antibody-based immunity, or a recent negative test (more on that later).
+Regional countries will also need to agree to an initial framework, or travel bubble, for the coordination and synchronization of reciprocal protocols with regards to quarantining for example - which may prove difficult in practice.
+Indeed, at least in Asia, there has been a lot of talk but little or no action to date.